-106.1 The Auditor shall perform a simple web search using the corporate name that the Vendor provides in communications with clients and document the results.

-- 106.2 The Auditor shall confirm that the individual who serves in the role of Chief Compliance Officer is the same individual identified on the RMAI and Vendor's websites and the information required to be published is present and correct. - 106.3 The Auditor shall confirm that the information required to be published by the Vendor on its website is present and correct and is the same information that is published on the RMAI website. - (107) Vendor Management.
+- 106.1 The Auditor shall perform a simple web search using the corporate name that the Vendor provides in communications with clients and document the results. - 106.2 The Auditor shall confirm that the individual who serves in the role of Chief Compliance Officer is the same individual identified on the RMAI and Vendor's websites and the information required to be published is present and correct. - 106.3 The Auditor shall confirm that the information required to be published by the Vendor on its website is present and correct and is the same information that is published on the RMAI website. - (107) Vendor Management.
 In order to identify and retain qualified third-party vendors and to assure appropriate oversight of such vendors, a Certified Vendor shall: - (a) Establish and maintain vendor management policies and procedures with defined due diligence and/or audit controls.
-The Chief Compliance Officer shall perform an annual assessment of these policies and procedures and provide any recommendations for improvements to their direct and indirect report(s); - (b) Perform an annual assessment of the Certified Vendor's third-party vendors to determine whether they continue to meet or exceed the requirements and expectations of the Certified Vendor.
-As part of the annual assessment, the Certified Vendor may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, vendor audits, review of policies and procedures maintained by vendors, and review of Complaints related to the vendor (including the data publicly available on the CFPB's Consumer Complaint System); and - (c) Obtain the certification number when contracting with a vendor claiming to be an RMAI Certified Company or RMAI Certified Vendor and confirm the vendor's certification status on RMAI's website.
+The Chief Compliance Officer or a designee shall perform an annual assessment of these policies and procedures and provide any recommendations for improvements to their direct and indirect report(s); - (b) Perform an annual assessment of the Certified Vendor's third-party vendors to determine whether they continue to meet or exceed the requirements and expectations of the Certified Vendor.
+As part of the annual assessment, the Certified Vendor may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, vendor audits, review of policies and procedures maintained by vendors, and review of Complaints related to the vendor (including the data publicly available on the CFPB's Consumer Complaint System); - (c) Use commercially reasonable efforts to require a clause in any new agreement with a third-party vendor that requires the vendor to report any major regulatory or final judicial action against the vendor to the Certified Vendor within 30 days; - (d) Require, in any agreement with a third-party vendor that processes Consumer Data on behalf of the Certified Vendor, a clause that the third-party vendor will report any data breach involving the Consumer Data to the Certified Vendor within a reasonable period of time agreed to in writing; - (e) Perform an assessment on any third-party vendor engaged by the Certified Vendor within two months of having knowledge of a major regulatory or judicial action against the vendor, or a data breach involving the vendor, in order to determine whether the vendor continues to meet or exceed the requirements and expectations of the Certified Vendor.
+As part of the assessment, the Certified Vendor may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, a vendor audit, review of policies and procedures maintained by the vendor, and review of Complaints related to the vendor (including the data publicly available on the CFPB's Consumer Complaint System); and

+(ef) Obtain the certification number when contracting with a vendor claiming to be an RMAI Certified Company or RMAI Certified Vendor and confirm the vendor's certification status on RMAI's website.